3r1cZ/BattleshipGame/README.md

 This game was created through the Eclipse IDE in Java, in version 2020-03.
 Therefore, there may be troubles with running the game through newer versions.

 ## Things Learned
-* Creating a graphical user interface with Java Swing
+* Creating a graphical user interface with Java Swing and AWT
 * Working with multiple classes in Java